mendrugory/blog/content/cv.md

 * Cloud Kubernetes Platform in Openstack
 * Secure Cloud Communication system offered as PaaS
 * Multi-tenant tools for Kubernetes
-* Platform for data analysis in real time
-* Control system of video cameras and weather switchboards
-* Surveillance System Android App

 **Training**: (Every training has been delivered several times to different companies)